Generalizable Motion Planning via Operator Learning: Introduction

-In contrast with sampling-based planners, search-based planners trade speed for accuracy to finding solutions of minimal cost.
+In contrast with sampling-based planners, search-based planners trade speed in favor of obtaining optimal paths.
 The most well known approaches are Dijkstra's algorithm \citep{dijkstra1959note} and A$^\ast$ \citep{4082128,ara_star}, which prioritizes the search order using a heuristic function.
-More recent search-based planners include \citet{5509685}, \citet{8264768} which plan in higher dimensional spaces using motion primitives.
+More recent search-based planners include \citet{5509685}, \citet{8264768} which plan using motion primitives.
 Lastly, we briefly mention planners based on Eikonal solvers such as \citet{Sethian1996Fast}, \citet{doi:10.1177/0278364915577958}, \citet{6582543}, \citet{1513161}.
 These approaches, instead of planning by exploring nodes in configuration space, aim to solve the Eikonal PDE yielding an optimal function for the resulting environment and then perform corresponding gradient descent.